 Ihona smiled, an expression she seemed to indulge frequently, although there was something about it that made Kiluron slightly uncomfortable.
+It didn’t seem like she was smiling so much because of something she felt, as much as that it was something which she thought she ought to be doing.
 “Parts of it, I suppose, in the southern parts.
 But I spend most of my time in the capital, which is so far north it’s practically Rockland.
-There’s nothing but trees.
+There’s nothing but scraggly pine trees.
 Trees, and tundra, and endless rivers that freeze by mid-autumn into natural highways.
 It’s harsher in the winter, but we actually do most of our trade then.
 It’s just easier to get around.
 The rest of the year, it’s far too muddy.”

 “You make it sound rather bleak,” Kiluron remarked, before considering that he probably shouldn’t be insulting their guests’ homeland.
 Failing to think of a diplomatic cover-up, he opted to wait and see how badly he had fumbled.